kojirotakeyama/LocoVR/README.md

 You can test generating maps following the instruction below.

 1. Download Habitat Dataset
-Download Habitat Dataset from the following link and place it on the top directory of the git folder.
+Download Habitat Dataset from the following link and place it on the "Generate_map" folder.
 To generate all the maps for trajectories included in Loco3D dataset, you need to download following datasets.
 - [HM3DSem Train](https://api.matterport.com/resources/habitat/hm3d-train-semantic-annots-v0.2.tar)
 - [HM3DSem Val](https://api.matterport.com/resources/habitat/hm3d-val-semantic-annots-v0.2.tar)